Out of the box, Office 2013 is designed to integrate seamlessly with the cloud – just as long as it’s Microsoft’s OneDrive service.

 This means that every time you use the Open or Save As dialog, you have to browse the computer to access your Dropbox’s folders.
-Of course, you can pin frequently used files but why not just have your cloud services available to you whenever you use an Office 2013 product?
+Of course, you can pin frequently used files but why not just have your cloud services available to you whenever you use an Office 2013 or 2016 product?
 Obviously, Microsoft isn’t going to include competing cloud services into Office for you, but that doesn’t prevent you from adding them yourself.

 After a little searching, we discovered a neat little script for adding cloud services such as Dropbox and Google Drive directly to Office.

 First you need to download this tiny batch file.
 Your browser will probably tell you the file is potentially dangerous so you will need to tell it to keep it.